(As amended through October 15, 2025)

 Purpose

-The purpose of the Audit Committee (the “Committee”) is to represent and assist the Board of Directors (the “Board”) of Medtronic plc (the “Company”) in its oversight of (1) the integrity of the financial reporting of the Company, (2) the independence, qualifications and performance of the Company’s external independent auditor and the performance of the internal auditors and (3) the Company’s compliance with legal and regulatory requirements.
+The purpose of the Audit Committee (the “Committee”) is to represent and assist the Board of Directors (the “Board”) of Medtronic plc (the “Company”) in its oversight of (1) the integrity of the financial reporting of the Company, (2) the independence, qualifications and performance of the Company’s external independent auditor and the performance of the internal auditors, (3) the Company’s financial policies, strategies, and capital structure and (4) the Company’s compliance with legal and regulatory requirements.
 The Committee also prepares the disclosure required by the rules of the Securities and Exchange Commission to be included in the Company’s annual proxy statement.

 Members